 Two years passed before I ever considered suicide again.
 The years in between were filled with sleep met after hours of crying and many more curses at God.
 I began cutting myself after I graduated from high school, after I had quit college and during the time I left home.
 Some say they cut to remind themselves that they are alive and that the numbness is only in their heads.
 I had cut because the pain was enough for me to forget the pain inside my head.
 At the end of my time at high school, when I was enlisting in the United States Marine Corps, one of the reasons I gave myself was that the pain and trials of boot camp was a suffering I deserved.
 I believed that through it I would somehow find redemption.

 In less than a year later, I once again began feeling as though suicide may be the answer, the only anecdote for my pain.
 This time I was sure that a gun would be so much easier, so much quicker.
 There would be no more second guessing the decision.
 However during my battle with depression I had befriended someone who was also battling depression and who was also a writer.
 She became my lifeline.
 With her support I sought medical attention.
 I freely admitted myself into a temporary mental health facility.
 There I stayed for three days, until I was sent home.
 I was put on medication while I was there, but other than that I appeared to be well enough to return to life.
 I went through several different medications before I was able to find one that worked for me.
 Some gave me terrible nightmares, some simply didn’t do anything, and others made me sleep all the time.
-At one point I was even diagnosed with Bi-Polar disorder, which was later declared to be misdiagnosis.

 The thing that I believe helped me the most was not the medication, rather for me it was having someone to talk to.
 My counselor was so much more beneficial to me than the medication.
 Not that it didn’t help, but being able to talk about it to someone who understood, who listened, who didn’t judge me or make me feel more guilty or terrible about myself.
 That’s what helped me the most.